 26 Jan Tucked Drape Tops

-Posted at 16:55h in Creative Pattern Making, Intermediate, Pattern Making, Pattern Making Instructions, Pattern Puzzles, Using My Blocks 0 Comments
+Posted at 16:55h in Pattern Making Instructions, Pattern Puzzles 0 Comments

 A huge thanks to all the fans that turned up on Saturday to play and watch the #PatternPuzzle.
 This weeks puzzle was less complex than most but a favourite for the wardrobe.
 Our post this week has two versions of the Tucked Drape Top, the first with two large tucks facing each other on the front neckline and the second with one large tuck only in the front neckline.